 We ask for a maximum of 750 words, but have not specified a minimum.
 While we see great essays at a variety of lengths, students who reach less than two thirds of the maximum words typically have not engaged with the essay prompt in a way that helps us get to know them.

 Remember that we want to get to know you.

-Be thoughtful in your response and careful in your prose.
+In reviewing your essay before submission, ask yourself 'could this essay be written only by myself or could it have been written by anyone?'
+We are not looking for anything in particular when we read your application except getting to know you as a person.
 Be genuine.
 The essay should reflect what you want to write, not what you think we want to hear.
-We are not looking for anything in particular when we read your application except getting to know you as a person.
 Clearly state your topic and explain why and how you changed your mind.
 Successful responses will name and address the value of any identified forces, as well as how they influence(d) your attitude and thoughts, behavior, and choices.